Animal Health and Welfare

 Disease control is an issue that affects the entire global dairy industry.
 Dr Matthew Stone will provide a global perspective on efforts to eradicate, control and manage disease challenges around the world.

-- Ann Lindberg, Swedish National Veterinary Institute: Control and Eradication of BVD in Scandinavia
+14:30 – 14:50 Ann Lindberg, Swedish National Veterinary Institute: The control and eradication of BVD in Scandinavia

 Identifying and implementing the right strategy for the control and eradication of Bovine Viral Diarrhoea is a significant challenge for the dairy sector.
 Ann Lindberg will present on the differences between using voluntary and compulsory measures to eradicate the disease in Scandinavia.

-- Jolanda Jensen: Getting farmer buy-in to disease prevention and control
+14:55 – 15:15 Jolanda Jensen: Reset the mindset.
+Getting farmer buy-in to disease prevention and control

 For any national industry tackling specific diseases fundamentally requires changing the mindset of a diverse population of dairy farmers.
 The speaker will present on the use of social science techniques to get the best take up of disease control on the ground.